OpenDataServices/flatten-tool/docs/unflatten.rst

 Plain Lists (Unsupported)
 -------------------------

-Flatten Tool doesn't support arrays of JSON values other than objects (just described in the previous section).
+Flatten Tool doesn't recognise arrays of JSON values other than objects (just described in the previous section) unless a schema is used.

-As a result heading names such as ``tag/0`` and ``tag/1`` would be ignored and an empty array would be put into the JSON.
+Heading names such as ``tag/0`` and ``tag/1`` would be ignored and an empty array would be put into the JSON.

 Here's some example data: